SharonLeviDevops/CloudOpsExr/README.md

 f.
 Create jenkins Url(in my case i route it to the int college url)
 ![image](https://github.com/SharonLeviDevops/CloudOpsExr/blob/8f48492687c5cff95d243c84845dee016a0c44a7/url.JPG)

-## Step 3:  pull the Nginx image from the Docker Hub and run it on a Jenkins server:
+## Step 3:  Docker Installation on ec2:
 a. install docker on the jenkins server:
 ```
 sudo yum install docker